KirstLab/CNS_Nitrogen_Fixing_Clade/phastConsAnalysisDocumentation/README.md

 Which produces two output model files, *prefix*.phastCons_v2.tree.cons.mod and *prefix*.phastCons_v2.tree.noncons.mod

-Here the for loop over the variable G is again for each species groups for which the analysis is being applied.
-Note in the .sh script for this step there are two commands applied to the initial maf file for each such species group:
+Here the for loop over the variable G is again for each species group for which the analysis is being applied.
+Note in the .sh script lines for this step there are two commands applied to the initial maf file for each such species group:

 python ParseMAF.py *original-maf* *genome-.fai* > *converted maf*
 mafSorter --maf *converted-maf* --seq Medicago_truncatula_masked.All > *converted-and-sorted-maf*